 The district heating system of the capital is most likely facing great changes over the next 10-20 years.
 New technologies, such as electrical heat pump systems or surplus heat from PtX and CCS plants, are expected to increasingly complement the current supply from waste and biomass CHP plants.
 There is therefore a need for doing comparisons of technologies and the setup of energy systems, in order to give an impression of the direction of the future district heating system in the capital area.

-Supplemental hourly-based system calculations are done in the power system model Balmorel.
-This has several purposes: to test the scenarios, to assess the effect of fluctuating electricity prices in an energy system with high levels of sun and wind, to correct the hours of operation and heat production for the specific technologies, quality assurance of the total variable costs, and to be able to analyse system connections.
+Supplemental hourly-based system calculations were done in the power system model Balmorel.
+This had several purposes: to test the scenarios, to assess the effect of fluctuating electricity prices in an energy system with high levels of sun and wind, to correct the hours of operation and heat production for the specific technologies, quality assurance of the total variable costs, and to be able to analyse system connections.

 The work was carried out in collaboration with PlanEnergi from November 2020 to September 2021.

 Ea has been involved with the publication of reports and briefs for the FFH50 project, these can be downloaded on this page (in Danish).
 For additional publications, go to this page.

 Find information about one of our projects in Türkiye here.